SynthstromAudible/DelugeFirmware/DEBUG-DIY_HARDWARE.md

 Start by downloading the latest [DelugeProbe .uf2 firmware](https://github.com/litui/delugeprobe/releases/latest).
 Save it somewhere easily accessible for drag & drop on your computer.

 You can also use the [PicoProbe firmware](https://github.com/raspberrypi/picoprobe/releases/latest) or [YAPicoProbe firmware](https://github.com/rgrr/yapicoprobe/releases/latest) if you choose, though your debugging experience may be less tailored to the Deluge's specific hardware if you go with either of these.
+There are also notable speed improvements in YAPicoProbe and DelugeProbe over the original PicoProbe firmware.

 Hold down the **Reset**/**Bootsel** button on the Raspberry Pi Pico and, while continuing to hold the button down, plug it in to your computer via its Micro USB port.
 Once plugged in, wait a moment then let go of the button.